shiv7025/Butler-Robot/README.md

 The repository contains a simulated café environment built in Gazebo, a differential drive robot model, and the necessary configurations to perform point-to-point autonomous navigation.
 The robot can successfully navigate between predefined locations such as a "home" position, the "kitchen," and customer tables.
 This project serves as the essential first step in developing a fully functional robotic butler.

 # Features
-1.Custom Gazebo Environment: A simulated café world with a kitchen area and tables.
+* Custom Gazebo Environment: A simulated café world with a kitchen area and tables.
-2.Robot Integration: A differential drive robot model is successfully loaded and integrated into the simulation.
+* Robot Integration: A differential drive robot model is successfully loaded and integrated into the simulation.
-3.Autonomous Navigation: Utilizes the ROS 2 Nav2 stack to enable the robot to navigate to any specified goal within the mapped environment while performing dynamic obstacle avoidance.
+* Autonomous Navigation: Utilizes the ROS 2 Nav2 stack to enable the robot to navigate to any specified goal within the mapped environment while performing dynamic obstacle avoidance.
-4.Localization: Employs the AMCL (Adaptive Monte Carlo Localization) package to track the robot's position on the map.
+* Localization: Employs the AMCL (Adaptive Monte Carlo Localization) package to track the robot's position on the map.

 # System Requirements